 The word cob, used to describe a type of horse, is more commonly used in the U.K. than North America.
 Nevertheless, you may run into cob-sized tack, or hear someone describe a horse as "cobby," or a cob.

-A cob is a sturdily built horse, about 15 hands high, with a steady temperament.
+A cob is a sturdily built horse of thick build about 15 hands high, with a steady temperament.
 They look like a large pony but are over the pony height, which is 14.2 hands.
 A cob is a type of horse rather than a specific breed.
 Cobs are equally at home under saddle or in harness and are often all-purpose horses—desirable both back when horses were needed for transport and now, when an owner wishes to have both a sturdy riding and driving horse.

-Besides their relatively large bones, solid joints, sturdy build and almost pony-like appearance. they may give the impression of being built like a square or being a bit short-legged.
-Cobs have a docile temperament.
+Given their relatively large bones, solid joints, sturdy build and almost pony-like appearance, a cob may give the impression of being built like a square or being a bit short-legged.
+Cobs typically have a docile temperament.
 They often have copious manes and tails and leg feathering, similar to the Clydesdale or Shire horse.
 There is no real size specification for cobs, but generally, they are of riding horse height—under 16 hands.
-Their necks are heavy and give the impression of being arched, and their heads may be common and sometimes even roman nosed.
+Their necks are heavy and give the impression of being arched, and their heads may be thicker (not delicately featured) and sometimes even roman nosed.
 They come in every color and with every sort of marking and coat pattern.
-Cobs gaits should be comfortable, and their way of going strong and steady.
+Cob gaits should be comfortable, and their way of going strong and steady.

 Type Not Breed